Introduction to periodontal esthetic surgeries

 Pouch and tunnel technique:

 The survival of the graft depends on its stability and presence of abundant blood supply.
 Root coverage is especially difficult to achieve in areas with multiple recession.
-Zabalegui et al. 60 treated multiple gingival recessions by creating a tunnel under the areas of gingival recession to receive the connective tissue graft, thus avoiding dissecting the intermediate papilla and improving blood supply to the flap.
+Zabalegui et al. (1999) 63 treated multiple gingival recessions by creating a tunnel under the areas of gingival recession to receive the connective tissue graft, thus avoiding dissecting the inter-mediate papilla and improving blood supply to the flap.

-The main aim of pouch and tunnel technique is to minimize the incisions and maximize the blood supply to the graft.
+The main aim of the pouch and tunnel technique is to minimize the incisions and maximize the blood supply to the graft.
 In this technique, the sub-epithelial donor connective tissue is placed into the pouches beneath the papillary tunnel which allows intimate contact of the donor tissue to the recipient site, thus ensuring an abundant blood supply to the graft.
-Following is the description of the clinical technique for pouch and tunnel procedure (Figure 70.8 a-h),
+Following is the description of the clinical technique for pouch and tunnel procedure,

 - After preparing the patient for the surgery, local anesthesia is administered to achieve profound anesthesia.